isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/pre-scoped-it-solution/travel-agents.md

 ### Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.

+## Travel Agents Specific Solutions
+{% include letter-accordion.html accordions=site.data.acc071-travel-agents.accordion letter="a" %}

+## Generic Solution (for all sectors)
+Companies across all business sectors (including Travel Agents) are eligible for the solutions here.

-{% include accordion.html accordions=site.data.acc071-travel-agents.accordion %}
+{% include letter-accordion.html accordions=site.data.acc071-travel-agents.accordion letter="b" %}

 _If you d like to become a pre-qualified vendor for PSG IT solutions, click <a target='_blank' href='https://www.imda.gov.sg/icmvendors' >here</a> to find out more._